Research & Services in Facility Management

 Forms of cooperation

 The Institute has the expertise and infrastructure needed to handle application-driven research and development projects and provide contract-based services on a tailor-made basis for public- and private-sector clients.
-We take an efficient and innovative approach to solving everyday business problems, with state research funding (CTI (Swiss Commission for Technology and Innovation), SNF (Swiss National Fund), EU) and assistance from industry partners available on a project-specific basis.
+We take an efficient and innovative approach to solving everyday business problems, with state research funding (Innosuisse – Swiss Innovation Agency, SNF (Swiss National Fund), EU) and assistance from industry partners available on a project-specific basis.

 We provide a variety of contract-based services for public and private clients.
 Our lecturers, who are experienced project managers, are assisted in this task by research associates and assistants.